 On the latest edition of Market Week in Review, Chief Investment Strategist Erik Ristuben and Research Analyst Brian Yadao discussed the details behind the European Union's recently unveiled coronavirus relief package.
 They also chatted about the latest efforts by the U.S. Congress to extend federal unemployment benefits beyond July.

 EU to issue joint debt as part of COVID-19 stimulus agreement

 The package is principally aimed at economies in Europe that have been weakened most by the coronavirus, such as France, Spain and Italy, he noted.
-The recovery fund itself consists of €390 billion in grants and €360 billion in loans—a structure which Ristuben characterized as significant.
+The recovery fund itself consists of €390 billion in grants and €360 billion in loans - a structure which Ristuben characterised as significant.

 "The idea behind a grant is that the money does not have to be paid back.
 This is very important for Europe, because it means that individual countries won't be adding to their debt burdens," he stated, noting that this is especially significant for debt-plagued member-states like Italy and Spain.

 The most significant aspect of the package, in Ristuben's opinion, is that the money for the relief fund will be raised collectively by the issuance of Eurobonds.
 Eurobonds have been proposed before in prior crises, but have never seen the light of day, he said.
 "This marks the first time Europe has actually agreed to issue debt jointly.
 This a potentially huge deal, if it sticks, because it addresses one of the fundamental flaws critics have had when it comes to fiscal cohesion in the EU," Ristuben remarked.

 Congress debates new coronavirus relief package